forta-network/docs/docs/scanner-pools.md

 In addition to the allocation adjustment, operators can decide how much of the delegators' rewards they would like to keep as commission.

 !!! important "Phase II feature"
-    Until claiming rewards are available on Forta App, only the pool owners will generate rewards and the rewards will be transferred directly.
+    These commissions will be effective when Forta App supports claiming the rewards.
 Meanwhile, the pool owners can still expect delegators to stake on their pools and adjust allocation and commission to get ready for the second phase.

 - Click on the node pool you would like to adjust the stake allocation (you must be the owner)